ddnexus/elastics-doc/source/doc/7-Tutorials/3-Index-and-Search-your-Models.md

 ### Adding Flex Templates

 The `FlexSearch` loads also one predefined template.
 It is defined in the `flex/flex_search.yml` file.
-It is ready to use as the scopes:
+It is ready to use:

 {% highlight irb %}
 >> FlexSearch.search(:cleanable_query => 'ruby AND rails')
 {% endhighlight %}

-But sometimes your searching needs are not so simple: may be you need to run some quite complex query that you find in internet, and you need to transform it into some method to use in your app.
+But usually your searching needs are not so simple: may be you need to run some quite complex query that you find in internet, and you need to transform it into some method to use in your app.
 For example, you may find a json query that is exactly what you need: how could you transform it in a ready to use method?

 That's easy with the flex Templates.
 The first thing you should do is making it a little easier to manage, by transforming it in `YAML`.
 You can do so very easily by using the `Flex.json2yaml` utility method in the console.